SAP-samples/teched2023-AD266/exercises/ex2/README.md

 # Exercise 2 - Consuming the Registration API using the SAP Cloud SDK

-The [`SignupHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/SignupHandler.java) is the entry point of the application.
+The `SignupHandler` ([here](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/SignupHandler.java)) is the entry point of the application.
 And `signUp` is the action that will be called when a user signs up for an event or a session.
 The first step to take when a user signs up for an event is to register them for the event.
 As discussed in the previous exercise, for registering the user for an event/session, we will use a synthetic remote OpenAPI service.

-In this exercise, we will look at adapting the [`RegistrationServiceHandler`](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/remote/RegistrationServiceHandler.java) to handle all communication with the remote OpenAPI service.
+In this exercise, we will look at adapting the `RegistrationServiceHandler` ([here](../../srv/src/main/java/com/sap/cloud/sdk/demo/ad266/remote/RegistrationServiceHandler.java)) to handle all communication with the remote OpenAPI service.

 Let's learn how you can leverage the SAP Cloud SDK to consume a remote OpenAPI service.

 ## 2.1 Familiarising Yourself with the Remote OpenAPI Service

 The OpenAPI service is available at `https://ad266-registration.cfapps.eu10-004.hana.ondemand.com`.
 For the sake of simplicity, we will assume that you don't have to authenticate yourself to access the service.

 1. [ ] 🔨 **Head to https://ad266-registration.cfapps.eu10-004.hana.ondemand.com/api-docs and explore the OpenAPI specification of the service.**